veerapanlal/sinatra-broilerplate/README.md

 Then just build.

-[More info](http://devcenter.heroku.com/articles/rack) using Rack apps in Heroku.
+[More info](http://devcenter.heroku.com/articles/rack) using Rack apps in Heroku, and be sure to check out the Sinatra [starter guide](http://www.sinatrarb.com/intro).

 *Inspired by Blake Mizerany's [Sinatra-Heroku-App](https://github.com/bmizerany/heroku-sinatra-app).*